lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 }
 ```

-In backpropagation through a multiplication operation, each input node's gradient is computed by multiplying the gradient of the output (child node) with the value of the other input node.
+During backpropagation through a multiplication operation, each input node's gradient is computed by multiplying the gradient of the output (child node) with the value of the other input node.
 This result is then added to the existing gradient of the input node.

 ### Implementation of POW